angular-architects/module-federation-plugin/libs/native-federation/README.md

 ## Features 🔥

 - ✅ Mental Model of Module Federation
-- ✅ Future Proof: Independent of build tools like webpack
+- ✅ Future Proof: Uses **Web Standards** to be **independent** of build tools like webpack
+- ✅ Neat Angular-Integration: **Directly delegates** to Angular's new ultra-fast esbuild-based ApplicationBuilder to **prevent diverging** from the Angular standard.

+### More

-- ✅ Embraces Import Maps - an emerging web standard
+- ✅ Embraces ESM and Import Maps - an emerging web standard
 - ✅ Easy to configure: We use the same API and Schematics as for our Module Federation plugin
 - ✅ Blazing Fast: The reference implementation not only uses the fast esbuild; it also caches already built shared dependencies.
+- ✅ Supports Angular SSR and Incremental Hydration (since 18@latest)

 ## Prerequisite